GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ### Summary of differences between Land Cover C2 (version 1) and C3 (version 2)

-* Collection 3 shows improvement in both performance and consistency compared to Collection 2
+* Collection 3 shows an overall greater consistency across all time periods compared to Collection 2.
-* Overall improvement in artificial surface classification.
-More urban areas are now correctly identified, although there is a slight increase in false positive identification of urban areas in the central australian desert, refer to Level 3 - Artificial Surfaces (AS) section above
+* Overall improvement in artificial surface classification was visually observed.
+More urban areas are now appear to be correctly identified, although there is a slight increase in false positive identification of urban areas in the central australian desert.
+Refer to Level 3 - Artificial Surfaces (AS) section above for additional details.
-* Slight improvement is seen in Woody Cover for the Terrestrial Veg and Bare Sfc classifications
+* Slight improvement is seen in Woody Cover for the Terrestrial Vegetation classification.
+* Decrease in false negatives in Cultivated Vegetation classification in C3.
+However, an increase in false positives is also noticeable.
-* Significant increase in Landsat 7 stripe artefacts, due to  Landsat 8 scenes being filtered out by bad geometric quality assessments
+* Significant increase in Landsat 7 stripe artefacts in C3, due to  Landsat 8 scenes being filtered out by bad geometric quality assessments.
-* Increase in no data surrounding water bodies, and incorrect classification of water persistence over the ocean
+* Increase in no data surrounding water bodies, and incorrect classification of water persistence over the ocean.

 |   |   |   |